erickTornero/blog/content/posts/ambrl.md

 {{<figure src="https://ericktornero.github.io/blog/images/squeme_mbmf.png" title="Figure 1, Taken from [1]">}}

 The basic form of model-based reinforcement learning can be seen in **Dynamic Programming**, which is assumed a prior knowledge over the dynamics or the transition function.
 However, in the real world, the dynamics are usually unknown and can be very complex to model.
 For these kinds of problems, model learning can be used just as supervised learning.
 In **Fig. 2**, the left picture shows a Simple Gridworld example with a discrete state and actions.
 In this case the transition function is known, for example $$P(s_2|s_1,right)=1.0$$ and $$P(s_2|s_1, left)=0.0$$, where $$s_x$$: represents the slot $$x \in \{0, 15\}$$.
-In the right picture, Halfcheetah in the [Mujoco Environment](http://www.mujoco.org/) is shown, where a priory of the dynamics of this environment is unknown and complex.
+In the right picture, Halfcheetah in the [Mujoco Environment][mujocolink] is shown, where a priory of the dynamics of this environment is unknown and complex.

 {{<figure src="https://ericktornero.github.io/blog/images/gridworld_hchetaah.png" title="Figure 2, left: Gridworld environment, taken from [1].
 Right: Halfcheetah Environment">}}